-NordVPN is a great budget alternative that comes with all the features you need for a seamless torrenting experience.
+NordVPN is my top choice and comes with all the features you need for a seamless torrenting experience.

-While its speeds aren’t as reliable as ExpressVPN’s, they’re fast enough for downloading large files and NordVPN doesn’t impose any limits.
+It’s the fastest VPN I’ve tested so you’ll have more than ample speeds for downloading large files and NordVPN doesn’t impose any limits.

 This service is known for its security features, including strong encryption, protection against DNS, WebRTC, and IPv6 leaks, and a kill switch.
 Additional features include double VPN and Tor over VPN.

 It uses shared IP addresses and doesn’t keep any logs whatsoever.
 NordVPN has a massive server network with many servers optimized (and labeled as such) for P2P file sharing.